Frequently Asked Questions

-For larger images eight-foot or bigger, clear acrylic sheet plastic is also ideal like in a picture below.
+For larger images, eight-foot or bigger, clear acrylic sheet plastic is also ideal like in the picture below.

 Painted Drywall with a high gloss or eggshell surface is a great surface too.
 Flat painted walls are not a good surface for the sticky side because of the paint texture.

-Any glass surface like mirrors or windows are also ideal.
+Any glass surface like mirrors or windows is also ideal.

 We’ve had several customers mount images on sanded wood surfaces.
 Most painted the wood surface with high-gloss paint.

-Temperature controlled environments have been ideal for keeping images on surfaces.
-One customer image remained in place for over eight years!
+Temperature-controlled environments have been ideal for keeping images on surfaces.
+One custom image remained in place for over eight years!

-Wait at least 15 days after freshly painting a wall before placing an image over the new paint.
+Wait at least 15 days after freshly painting a wall or surface before placing an image over the new paint.

 Textured walls will not hold your image.
-Any “orange peeling” texture will not hold the image for more than a day.
+Any “orange peeling” texture will not hold the image for more than a day or two.